dun1-cmmd/week-2-ip-final/README.md

   3. Displays an Error Message if Gender Not Chosen.
       - INPUT: ""
       - OUTPUT: "Display an Error Message"
-   4. Clears Form and Reset the Message on Click
+   4. Clears Form and Reset the Message on Click.
       - INPUT: "Click Reset Button"
       - OUTPUT: "Clears and Resets the Form"